JacobMadeley/cp3407-project-v2024/user_stories/user_story_inventory _management.md

 ## Assumptions (if any):

-## Description: e.g. The web page will show current deals to Orion's orbits users
+## Description: e.g. The web page will allow the management and tracking of hotel rooms.
 You need to keep all versions here so that your instructor/marker can see your changes easily.
 In a real project, your older versions could be viewed via commits.

-Description-v1: e.g. The web site will show current deals to Orion's orbits users
+Description-v1: e.g. The web page will allow the management and tracking of hotel rooms.

 ## Tasks, see chapter 4.